bdkay/nike-bot/README.md

 Set Up
 ---------------------

-1. Fork the repo or, if you're not using git, download the [.ZIP](http://github.com/bdkay/nike-bot/archive/master.zip).
+1. Fork the repo or, if you're not using git, [download the .ZIP](http://github.com/bdkay/nike-bot/archive/master.zip).
+2. Unzip [master.zip](http://github.com/bdkay/nike-bot/archive/master.zip).
+It contains 1 folder, master-nike-bot.
+2. Open Google Chrome.
+3. Go to Settings > Extensions.
+Tick the box next to 'Developer mode'.
+4. Click on 'Load Packed Extension' button to the left.
+5. Double click nike-master-bot, then chrome-extension, then autocart.js.

 ### Header 3